-The device can also work for up to a 20-A load current when powering from a 3.3-V Bus with a single Vin configuration.
-To ensure the internal analog circuitry and the gate drives are powered up properly, VCC pin should be shorted to VIN pins with low impedance trace.
+The device can also work for up to 15-A load current when powering from a 3.3-V bus with a single $V{IN}$ configuration.
+To ensure the internal analog circuitry and the gate drives are powered up properly, the VCC pin should be shorted to VIN pins with low impedance trace.
 A trace with at least 24-mil width is recommended.
 A 2.2- $\mu$ F, at least 6.3-V rating VCC-to-PGND decoupling capacitor is still recommended to be placed as close as possible to VCC pin.
-Due to the maximum rating limit on VCC pin, the VIN input range under this configuration is 3 V to 3.6 V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately. 🕅 7-4 shows an example for this single VIN configuration.
+Due to the maximum rating limit on the VCC pin, the VIN input range under this configuration is 3 V to 5.3 V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately.
+Figure 7-5 shows an example for this single VIN configuration.

-VIN and EN are the two signals to enable the part.
-For start-up sequence, any sequence between the VIN and EN signals can power the device up correctly.
+$V{IN}$ and EN are the two signals to enable the part.
+For start-up sequence, any sequence between the $V{IN}$ and EN signals can power the device up correctly.

-図 7-4.
-Single VIN Configuration For 3.3-V Bus
+Figure 7-5.
+Single VIN Configuration With 3.3-V Bus